cmsetzer/zip-viewer/README.md

 # zip-viewer

 A simple web app to display the contents of a remote ZIP file.
-Maximum allowed file size is 200 MB.

 Uses [zip.js](https://gildas-lormeau.github.io/zip.js) to read the file's directory metadata.

 ## How to use